codio-content/Python_Maze-Programs_and_agorithms/.guides/content/Better-tea-making-e81a.md

-Our current tea-making algorithm is rather simple.
+Our current tea-making algorithm is simple.
 Let's now take a look at how to make a more sophisticated cup of tea.

-This time, we are using a **flow-chart** rather than a list of instructions.
-You can see the flow chart on the left.
+This time, we are using a **flow-chart**, made in Flode, rather than a list of instructions.
+You can see the chart on the left.
 You can scroll up and down to see it all.

 |||definition
 A flow-chart is a graphical way of showing the steps of the algorithm.